dress codes at my school

 Also: cell phones.
 I’ve seen teachers literally chase students to obtain their cell phones… and then the same teachers walk around texting.

 We’re undergoing renovations, so we have a new cafeteria this year (though we don’t have a kitchen yet… hmmm).
-We have to go out into the hallway to get to the part where they sell food, you can’t just walk through the “wrong way.”posted over 3 years ago
+We have to go out into the hallway to get to the part where they sell food, you can’t just walk through the “wrong way.”posted about 4 years ago

 In high school, we weren’t allowed to sit on the floor even though there weren’t enough chairs/seats to sit in at the cafeteria during lunch.
 Just set us up for failure why don’t you